The Portfolio Dashboard

 Is the budget going where we decided to put it?
 This is not the same question as "are we over or under budget?"
 The more useful version asks: are we spending in proportion to our stated strategic priorities?
 A portfolio that is overspending on maintenance and underspending on transformation is providing a governance signal that no project-level budget variance report captures.
 The dashboard view that compares actual spend allocation against strategic priority buckets, even roughly, is the one that generates the most useful governance conversations.

 What do we need to decide before the next meeting?
 This is the hardest view to build because it requires human synthesis, not just data.
-But a well-designed dashboard can support it by surfacing: decisions that are currently unresolved and time-sensitive, projects that are waiting on a commitment that has not been made, and escalations that are approaching a decision threshold.
+But a well-designed dashboard can support it.
+Surface the decisions that are currently unresolved and time-sensitive.
+Flag the projects waiting on a commitment that has not been made.
+Highlight escalations approaching a threshold.
 The PMO needs to curate this view, it cannot be fully automated, but the dashboard provides the data scaffold that makes the curation manageable.

 Design principles.

-The design principles that follow from this are simple, but they run counter to most BI team instincts.
-Answer first, data behind: the top of every view should show the answer, not the data that leads to the answer.
-If there are three projects at risk of missing external commitments, show three project names and the specific commitments at risk, not a table of all projects and their RAG status from which leadership must infer the answer themselves.
+These principles are the opposite of what most BI teams default to.
+Show the answer first, with data behind it.
+If there are three projects at risk of missing external commitments, show three project names and the specific commitments at risk.
+Not a table of all projects and their RAG status from which leadership must infer the answer themselves.
 Drill-down is for people who want to verify the answer, not for people who need to find it.

-Minimise the number of views: one view per question, with a drill-down layer if needed.
+Keep the number of views minimal.
+One view per question, with a drill-down layer if needed.
 No decorative charts.
 No views that exist because someone thought the data was interesting.
-Every element on every view should answer one of the three questions or support someone who is verifying an answer.
+Every element should earn its place by answering one of the three questions or helping someone verify an answer.

-Make the time dimension explicit: governance decisions are made in a specific time context.
-A dashboard that shows current state without surfacing trajectory, whether things are getting better or worse, is missing the most important information for a decision-maker.
-Trend indicators, cycle-over-cycle comparisons, and forward projections should be visible on the main views, not hidden behind filters.
+Make the time dimension explicit.
+A dashboard that shows current state without surfacing trajectory is missing the most important information for a decision-maker.
+Whether things are getting better or worse matters more than where they stand today.
+Trend indicators and cycle-over-cycle comparisons should be visible on the main views, not hidden behind filters.

 How to know if your dashboard is working.

-There is one reliable test: track how many questions in your governance meeting were answered by the dashboard before anyone asked them.
+There is one reliable test.
+Track how many questions in your governance meeting were answered by the dashboard before anyone asked them.
 If the answer is most of them, the dashboard is working.
-If leadership is regularly asking questions that require the PMO lead to dig into a report or make a call to a project manager, the dashboard is not working, regardless of how impressive it looks.
+If leadership is regularly asking questions that send the PMO lead digging through reports after the meeting, it is not working, regardless of how impressive it looks.

-A secondary test is simpler: ask two or three leadership stakeholders what they do with the dashboard in the twenty minutes before a steering meeting.
-If the answer is "I open it and spend five minutes reviewing the three key views," it is working.
-If the answer is "I ask my EA to pull a summary," it is not, even if the capability is there.
-The usability gap is the same problem as the sophistication trap, just seen from the other end.
+A secondary test is simpler.
+Ask two or three leadership stakeholders what they do with the dashboard in the twenty minutes before a steering meeting.
+If the answer is "I open it and spend five minutes reviewing the key views," it is working.
+If the answer is "I ask my EA to pull a summary," it is not, even if the capability is technically there.

 The tool matters less than people think.
-Power BI, SAP Analytics Cloud, Tableau: all are capable of building a dashboard that works by these principles.
-The question is not which tool to use.
-It is whether the team building the dashboard has spent more time with the governance stakeholders understanding how they use information than they have spent with the data team understanding what information is available.
+Power BI, SAP Analytics Cloud and Tableau are all capable of building something that works.
+The tool is almost irrelevant.
+What matters is whether the team building the dashboard has spent more time with governance stakeholders than with the data team.
 In most organisations, the ratio is the wrong way round.

 Philipp Eiselt